asgiraldoc/asgiraldoc.github.io/aboutme.md

 ### More on me
 <p align="justify">  I have found that all things have their positive and negative sides throughout my life, so I have always tried to explore all kinds of things.
 For example, my musical tastes range from death-gore metal to Colombian folk music.
-Likewise, with sports, I am passionate about chess and soccer (my team is Millonarios FC).
+Likewise, with sports, I am passionate about chess and soccer (my team is Millonarios FC-SOLO MILLOS LOKA).
 Also, I've always considered myself a voracious reader of philosophy, fantasy, and classic literature.
 However, my brain shuts down entirely when I've tried to explore genres such as self-improvement or pseudo-science.
    <br><br>
 Finally, I have been interested in tattoos for a few years now.
 I currently have 16 tattoos that represent my experiences, my beliefs, my tastes.
 In short, my body is now a book where I write my life.
 </p>